 - Are you recognising your feelings or telling yourself how you should feel?

-Before you can explain to your partner why you want to break up, first, you have to make it clear for yourself.
+Tip: Before you can explain to your partner why you want to break up, first, you need to make it clear for yourself.

 When was the last time you told your partner how you felt?
 How did you express these feelings?